WheteThunger/SpawnModularCar/README.md

 - `CanFetchWhileOccupied` (`true` or `false`) -- Whether to allow players to fetch their car while it's occupied.
 If `true`, fetchinig a car will safely eject players from seating and flatbed modules if `DismountPlayersOnFetch` is `true`, else those players will be teleported with the car.
 - `CanDespawnWhileOccupied` (`true` or `false`) -- Whether to allow players to use `mycar destroy` while their car is occupied.
 If `true`, despawning a car will safely eject players from seating and flatbed modules.
 - `DismountPlayersOnFetch` (`true` or `false`) -- Whether to dismount all players from a car when it is fetched.
 Has no effect unless `CanFetchWhileOccupied` is also `true`.
-- `DeleteMatchingKeysFromPlayerInventoryOnDespawn` (`true` or `false`) -- Whether to delete all matching keys from the owner player's inventory when they use `mycar destroy`.
-Also applies to when they use `mycar load` and the lock is removed because the preset contains no cockpit modules.
-I recommend this be set to `true`, especially if you are allowing players to use the automatic key lock feature since that spawns keys which may otherwise clutter the player's inventory.
 - `FuelAmount` -- The amount of low grade fuel to add to the fuel tank when spawning.
 Only applies if the player has the `spawnmodularcar.autofuel` permission.
 When fixing the car or loading a preset, only the amount missing will be added to reach this minimum target value.
 Defaults to `-1` which represents maximum stack size.
 - `FreshWaterAmount` -- The amount of fresh water to add to each of the car's tanker modules when spawning.
 Only applies if the player has the `spawnmodularcar.autofilltankers` permission and has the AutoFillTankers setting on.
 Defaults to `-1` which represents maximum stack size.
 Note: If for some reason the car has multiple tankers (i.e., no other modules), this amount will be added to each one.
 - `MaxPresetsPerPlayer` -- The maximum number of module configuration presets each player is allowed to save.